Fox attack twin girls likely permanently scarred

 The family said they chose to speak to Panorama, in a film made by the independent production company that Mr Koupparis works for, in an effort to deal with some of the aftermath of the publicity surrounding the fox attack, including having the horror of what happened to their daughters questioned by wildlife experts and animal rights activists.

 At one stage, a social media network page questioning the family's story and the girls' injuries was created and the Koupparises were given temporary police protection.

 "We had a police guard on the front door 24/7 for about three or four days and a panic alarm installed in the house because there were lots of things on websites... and they were just concerned that it could potentially be animal activists."

-They stressed that they had not had a family pet since their eldest child was born and, while they had seen foxes in their back garden and their neighbourhood, they had never fed or encouraged the animals.
+They stressed that they have not had a family pet since their eldest child was born and while they had seen foxes in their back garden and their neighbourhood, they had never fed or encouraged the animals.

 Wildlife expert John Bryant said that while rare, the attack on the Koupparis twins should serve as a warning to the general public "that making pets of foxes, feeding foxes, getting them too used to people and certainly going into houses is not a good idea".

 The Fox Attack Twins: A BBC One Special, Thursday, 1 July at 1900 BST.